PraneethaML/fuber/README.md

 * Future Enhancements

 	- Frontend:
-		- Add screens for customer to book the cab
+		- Add screen for customer to book the cab
 			- On clicking the `book cab` button it should trigger /book_cab api

-		- Add screen for Driver to accept, start, end the ride and get fare
+		- Add screens for Driver to accept, start, end the ride and get fare
-			- Have the buttons for all those actions which triggers their api's respectively
+			- Have the buttons for all those actions which triggers their api    	respectively

-		- Add background image of a graph on `available_cabs` view and show the cabs at their respective locations
+		- Add background image of a map(using google maps api) on `available_cabs` view and show the cabs and customer at their respective locations

 	- Backend
-		- Change the Architecture of the application to Customer has_many rides
-			In this way we will be able to retrieve all the past rides of a customer
+		- Enable customer and driver authentication

-		- When the data for cabs is more it becomes inefficient to calculate the distance of all available cabs and then find the closest.
-Instead we can put a radius and seach and get closest cabs in that radius.
+		- When the data for cabs is more, it becomes inefficient to calculate the distance of all available cabs and then find the closest.
+Instead we can put a limit on radius and search closest cabs in that radius.

 * ...